 While this isn't your fastest mug recipe, it certainly is the tastiest!
-With fresh lemon curd, a powdered sugar glaze and this lemon mug cake work together to create an incredible tangy dessert.
+This Lemon Mug Cake With Lemon Curd is made with fresh lemon curd, and a powdered sugar glaze, working together to create an incredible tangy dessert.

 - Curd for now and later.
-This makes a small batch of microwave lemon curd to make enough for 3 mug cakes!
-Or one mug cake and some sampling.
+This Lemon Mug Cake With Lemon Curd makes a small batch of microwave lemon curd to make enough for 3 mug cakes!
+Or one mug cake and some "sampling".

 - Perfect serving size.
 If food portioning is a problem or you simply don't want a large dessert to go to waste, having a treat for one is an ideal compromise.